 Electric over hydraulic disc brakes are similar to both previous brake types in that they are operated by an in-cab controller.
-However, disc brakes are what avid heavy duty trailers users would describe as “the ultimate” when it comes to trailer braking systems.
-They use the same hydraulic force we mentioned in electric over hydraulic drum Brakes for better braking pressure, but where they differ is the use of disc (rotor) / caliper braking components in lieu of the drums.
+However, disc brakes are what avid heavy-duty trailers users would describe as “the ultimate” when it comes to trailer braking systems.
+They use the same hydraulic force we mentioned in electric over hydraulic drum Brakes for better braking pressure, but where they differ is the use of disc (rotor) / caliper braking components instead of the drums.
 Disc brakes provide increased stopping power over drums.
-In addition, disc brakes are more cost effective when it comes to upkeep and preventative maintenance over time.
-With disc brakes you are able to replace individual brake pads, versus replacing the more costly full drum braking assembly.
+In addition, disc brakes are more cost-effective when it comes to upkeep and preventative maintenance over time.
+With disc brakes, you can replace individual brake pads versus replacing the more costly full drum braking assembly.

-If you are a gooseneck HOT SHOT trailer user who puts in a lot of miles over the years, we highly recommend hydraulic disc brakes.
+If you are a gooseneck HOT SHOT trailer user who has put in a lot of miles over the years, we highly recommend hydraulic disc brakes.